unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial15.md

  applying this method successfully.
 The more prior knowledge about the target distribution we can incorporate into the proposals, the faster will the chain converge to the equilibrium distribution.

+For more complicated use-cases of this method in image analysis , we refer the interested reader is referred to the paper by S. Schönborn et al. and references therein:

+* Schönborn, Sandro, et al. "Markov chain monte carlo for automated face image analysis."
+International Journal of Computer Vision 123.2 (2017): 160-183.

 ```scala mdoc:invisible
 ui.close()